microsoft/nni/docs/FrameworkControllerMode.md

 **Run an Experiment on FrameworkController**
 ===
 NNI supports running experiment using [FrameworkController](https://github.com/Microsoft/frameworkcontroller), called frameworkcontroller mode.
-FrameworkController is built to orchestrate all kinds of applications on Kubernetes, you could use frameworkcontroller as a training service to run your experiment.
+FrameworkController is built to orchestrate all kinds of applications on Kubernetes, now you can use frameworkcontroller as the training service to run NNI experiment.

 ## Set up Kubernetes Service and kubeconfig
-FrameworkController has same prerequisites as kubeflow mode except that you don't need to install kubeflow.
-Please refer the [document](./KubeflowMode.md) to set up your kubernetes cluster and other prerequisites for nni.
+FrameworkController has similar prerequisites as kubeflow mode, like K8S installation and storage preparation, but you don't need to install kubeflow.
+Please refer Kubeflow mode [document](./KubeflowMode.md) to set up your kubernetes cluster and other prerequisites for nni.

 ## Set up FrameworkController
-Follow the [guideline](https://github.com/Microsoft/frameworkcontroller/tree/master/example/run) to set up the frameworkcontroller in the kubernetes cluster, nni support frameworkcontroller by the statefulset mode.
+Follow the [guideline](https://github.com/Microsoft/frameworkcontroller/tree/master/example/run) to set up frameworkcontroller in the kubernetes cluster, nni support frameworkcontroller by the statefulset mode.

 ## Design
-Please refer the design of [kubeflow training service](./KubeflowMode.md), frameworkcontroller training service pipeline is similar to kubeflow training service.
+Please refer the design of [kubeflow training service](./KubeflowMode.md), frameworkcontroller training service pipeline is similar.

 ## Example